industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 $ ruff check desdeo/problem/schema.py --fix
 ```

-This will autmatically fix the errors, if possible.
+This will automatically fix the errors, if possible.
 If not, we will have to
 manually address them.
 Luckily, Ruff's output is very rich, and the fix is often
 easy to implement.